 The Spade Fork has long flat tines and is used for digging.
 It works well for digging up clumps of perennial weeds and for dividing perennial flowers.
 It also is useful for digging and turning garden soil and harvesting root crops and potatoes.
 This tool can also be used to aerate and loosen the soil.

-A pitch fork has long thin tines and is good for moving straw and hay around the garden.
+A pitchfork has long thin tines and is good for moving straw and hay around the garden.
 If you have livestock you are familiar with this tool.
+I use my pitchfork to clean stalls, move the manure bedding to compost and later to move compost to the gardens.

 A metal rake is good for raking up plant waste and rocks, chopping up soil clods and making raised beds in the garden.
 I am very hard on rakes.
 It’s important to make sure the handle and rake are mounted together securely.
 Here is where forged steel makes a big difference.